Topological properties of curved spacetime extended Su-Schrieffer-Heeger model: Topological signatures

 \subsection{Local Topological Marker}

 For a dimer chain with broken translational symmetry, the Local Topological Marker (LTM) can give the value of the topological invariant quantity in its bulk.
 We here obtain the winding number in real space using LTM~\cite{PhysRevResearch.3.033012, ai_wire}.
 It is based on the rearranged eigenfunctions corresponding to the ascending eigenvalues.
-The Local topological Marker(LCM) can be defined as:
+The LTM can be defined as:

 Here, $\mathbb X$ is the position operator. $\mathbb Q$ can be defined from the modal matrix $\mathbb{U}$, which is comprised of all the normalized eigen vectors with ascending order, explicitly, $\mathbb U= [\mathbf U_1,\mathbf U_2,...\mathbf U_n,\mathbf U_{n+1},...\mathbf U_N]$.
 Here, $\mathbb U_-=[\mathbf U_1,\mathbf U_2,...\mathbf U_n],$ and $\mathbb U_+-=[\mathbf U_{n+1},\mathbf U_{n+2},...\mathbf U_N] $ are corresponds to below and above the band gap energy spectrum.
 Then one can define the projectors as $\mathbb P_-=\mathbb U_-\mathbb U_-^T$ and $\mathbb P_+=\mathbb U_+\mathbb U_+^T$, and $\mathbb Q$ as, $\mathbb Q=\mathbb P_+-\mathbb P_-$, which further can be decomposed as, $\mathbb Q=\mathbb Q_{AB}+\mathbb Q_{BA}= \Gamma_A\mathbb Q\Gamma_B+\Gamma_B\mathbb Q\Gamma_A$, where $\Gamma=\Gamma_A-\Gamma_B$ is the chiral operator.
 More about the formula and the operators can be found in the appendix of \cite{PhysRevResearch.3.033012, ai_wire}.
 From the Figs. \ref{fig:ext_LTM}, \ref{fig:LTM}, we observe that even for $\sigma=1$, the LTM shows the same winding number for the both CST-SSH Hamiltonians as its usual SSH counterparts, for the exact values of the hopping.
 There is no apparent difference between the standard and the position-dependent hopping SSH models for this static marker, also indicating same topological phase boundaries for the CST models as well.